-Over the North African domain, there were above-normal conditions over most parts of Morocco and the extreme north-west of the domain with a probability of 50%.
-Elsewhere no clear signal, therefore the climatological forecast (33, 33, 33) implies the fact that no meaningful forecast could be provided for these areas.
+Over the North African domain, there were below-normal conditions over most parts of Morocco, the coastal zone of Algeria and the extreme north of Tunisia with probability of 50%.
+Elsewhere no clear signal, therefore the climatological forecast (33%, 33%, 33%).